Quickscribe Services Ltd.

 This post is part of a series highlighting recommendations in the Report on Modernizing the Child, Family and Community Service Act.
 For other posts in the series click here.

 Should section 64 of the Child, Family and Community Service Act be amended to conform with case-law stipulations on what a director should disclose?
 Section 64 of the Child, Family and Community Service Act sets out the general disclosure obligations for child protection proceedings under the Act.
 The section's provisions are rather skeletal.
 As a result, a body of case law has developed, which has interpreted the section and elaborated on its requirements.
 Should any of these case-law stipulations on disclosure be incorporated directly into section 64?
-Read the full article by Kevin Zakreski with the British Columbia Law Intitute.
+Read the full article by Kevin Zakreski with the British Columbia Law Institute.

 Act or Regulation Affected Effective Date Amendment Information